01 of 05

 - Disconnect the drain trap and remove the trap and the discharge drain pipe.

 - Grind up potato peelings.
-They will form a starchy paste similar to mashed potatoes when ground up and will surely clog your drain.
+Peelings form a starchy paste similar to mashed potatoes when ground up, which will surely clog your drain.

 - Put coffee grounds or egg shells into your disposal.
-They create very tiny granular waste that will stick to any sludge in the pipe and quickly create a clog.
+They create very tiny bits of granular waste that will stick to any sludge in the pipe and quickly create a clog.

 - Maintain your disposal by regularly grinding up pieces of lemon peel and ice cubes.

 - Avoid odors by treating your disposal every month by mixing a couple of handfuls of baking soda with a half cup of vinegar.
 Pour the mixture into the disposal hopper with the unit turned off.
 After the mixture is done foaming, rinse it down the drain with running water.